-Black Thunder produced 100.7mt of coal in 2013 compared to 92.9mt in the previous year.
-The raw coal produced from the surface mining complex, comprised of seven active pit areas and three lead-out facilities, is directly shipped to customers via the Burlington Northern-Santa Fe (BNSF) and Union Pacific railroads.
+Black Thunder produced 100.7Mt of coal in 2013 compared to 92.Mt in the previous year.
+The raw coal produced from the surface mining complex, comprised seven active pit areas and three lead-out facilities, is directly shipped to customers via the Burlington Northern-Santa Fe (BNSF) and Union Pacific railroads.

-Antelope coal mine located in the southern end of Powder River Basin of Wyoming, about 60 miles south of Gillette, held 617mt of proven and probable coal reserves by the end of 2013.
-The coal mine, owned and operated by Cloud Peak Energy, produced 31.4mt of coal in 2013 ranking as the country's fourth biggest coal producing mine.
+Antelope coal mine located in the southern end of Powder River Basin of Wyoming, 60 miles south of Gillette, held 617Mt of proven and probable coal reserves by the end of 2013.
+The coal mine, owned and operated by Cloud Peak Energy, produced 31.4Mt of coal in 2013 ranking as the country’s fourth biggest coal producing mine.

 Freedom Mine – 512.4mt

-Freedom coal mine located 90 miles northwest of Bismarck in Mercer County of North Dakota was estimated to contain 512.4mt of coal in proven and probable reserves by the end of 2013.
-The surface coal mine is owned and operated by the Coteau Properties Company, a wholly-owned subsidiary of the North American Coal Corporation.
+Located 90 miles north-west of Bismarck in Mercer County of North Dakota, the Freedom coal mine was estimated to contain 512.4Mt of coal in proven and probable reserves by the end of 2013.
+The surface coal mine is owned and operated by the Coteau Properties Company, a wholly owned subsidiary of the North American Coal Corporation.

 Signal Peak – 431mt

 Underground continuous miner and longwall mining equipment are used for extracting coal at the mine.
-The recovered raw coal is cleaned at a nearby wash plant capable of cleaning 2,000t of coal an hour and the clean coal is sent via a 35 mile rail line connecting the mine site with the BNSF main rail line in Broadview.
+The recovered raw coal is cleaned at a nearby wash plant, which is capable of cleaning 2,000t of coal an hour, and the cleaned coal is sent via a 35-mile rail line connecting the mine site with the BNSF main rail line in Broadview.

-Eagle Butte coal mine, located in the Powder River Basin, about seven miles north of Gillette in Wyoming, was estimated to hold over 380mt of proven and probable coal reserves as of December 2013.
-The open-pit coal mine, owned and operated by Alpha Natural Resources, produced 19.9mt of coal in 2013, which was the fourth highest coal production by any mine in the US.
+Eagle Butte coal mine, located in the Powder River Basin, seven miles north of Gillette in Wyoming, was estimated to hold over 380Mt of proven and probable coal reserves as of December 2013.
+The open-pit coal mine, owned and operated by Alpha Natural Resources, produced 19.9Mt of coal in 2013, which was the fourth highest coal production by any mine in the US.

 Eagle Butte, producing since 1978, is a truck-shovel mining operation recovering low-sulphur coal from the Roland and Smith seams.
 The mined coal is directly shipped on BNSF Railway to power plants located in the West, Midwest and the South.